brian-cooney/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Hobbies & Interests](#hobbies-and-interests) | [LinkedIn](https://www.linkedin.com/in/nikhilvijayan/) | [Blog](https://medium.com/@nkhilv/) | [Portfolio](http://www.nikhilvijayan.com)

+I have wanted to become a developer for the past 7+ years, but couldn't pursue it due to recent changes in UK's immigration policy.
+I became a permanent UK resident last year(March 2018).
+I quit my job the day after that to focus all my time & energy on becoming a better software developer.

+I have 8+ years of experience leading marketing and digital strategy for products worth well over £500k at a BI SME in London.
+I have also worked as senior account executive at a digital agency, managing clients like **London Luton Airport**, **Ideal Standard (Armitage Shanks)** and **Stowe School** as well as working with in-house developers to spec, estimate and deliver on projects.

-I'm a full-stack developer looking to work for an organisation where I can make a meaningful contribution.
+I'm looking to work for an organisation where I can make a meaningful contribution.
 I'm a fast learner, and I'm willing and enthusiastic to learn new technology stacks and skills.
 I work best in an environment that fosters learning and growth and I'd love to hear from employers who pride themselves on it.

-I have always enjoyed making and creating things.
-I would ideally like to work on things that interact with the real world in some way.
-A simple app I designed currently has 300+ active users, and I find the act of making something that solves a problem for even a small number of people deeply satisfying.

-I have wanted to become a developer for the past 7+ years, however I wasn't able to due to certain visa restrictions.
-As soon as I became a permanent UK resident (March 2018), I decided to quit my job & have been focusing all my time & energy on becoming a better software developer.

 **Tech skills at a glance:**: